gregoweb/Tiny-Dark-CSS/README.md

 ## Features

 - Ready to use.
-Only download and include on your pages.
+Only download and include styles.css on your pages.
 - No classes, only standar HTML5 elements.
 - Very lightweight.
 Little more than 1Kb minified and gzipped.
 - Write using SCSS